DUKE42web/DUKE/docs/typescript/typescript-rules/require-explicit-accessibility-modifiers-on-class-properties-and-methods-explicit-member-accessibil.md

 };

 const defaultOptions: Options = {
-  accessibility: 'explicit',
+  accessibility: "explicit",
 };
 ```

 ### Configuring in a mixed JS/TS codebase

-If you are working on a codebase within which you lint non-TypeScript code (i.e. `.js`/`.jsx`), you should ensure that you should use [ESLint `overrides`](https://eslint.org/docs/user-guide/configuring#disabling-rules-only-for-a-group-of-files) to only enable the rule on `.ts`/`.tsx` files.
+If you are working on a codebase within which you lint non-TypeScript code (i.e. `.js`/`.jsx`), you should ensure that you should use [ESLint `overrides`](https:
+//eslint.org/docs/user-guide/configuring#disabling-rules-only-for-a-group-of-files) to only enable the rule on `.ts`/`.tsx` files.
 If you don't, then you will get unfixable lint errors reported within `.js`/`.jsx` files.

 ```
 {
   "rules": {

-    // disable the rule for all files "@typescript-eslint/explicit-member-accessibility": "off" },
+// disable the rule for all files
+    "@typescript-eslint/explicit-member-accessibility": "off"
+  },
   "overrides": [
     {

-      // enable the rule specifically for TypeScript files "files": ["*.ts", "*.tsx"],
+// enable the rule specifically for TypeScript files
+      "files": ["*.ts", "*.tsx"],
       "rules": {
         "@typescript-eslint/explicit-member-accessibility": ["error"]